Strata Global

 What is the importance of slope protection?

 Slope protection is a critical aspect of engineering and environmental management aimed at safeguarding slopes from erosion, instability, and failure.
 It involves the implementation of various measures to maintain the stability of slopes and prevent accidents or damage.
-Slopes with higher inclinations or erodible soils require more attention and protection measures like erosion control blankets, turf reinforcement mats, slope drains, gabion structures, and cellular mats.
+Slopes with higher inclinations or erosive soils require more attention and protection measures, such as erosion control blankets, turf reinforcement mats, slope drains, gabion structures, and cellular mats.

 Let’s look deeper into the importance of slope protection:

-: The main goal of slope protection is to reduce detachment or uncontrolled soil and rock movement on the slope face.
-This approach minimizes the occurrences of landslides that usually take place in areas with unstable slopes.
+The main goal of slope protection is to reduce detachment or uncontrolled soil and rock movement on the slope face.
+This approach minimizes landslides that often occur in areas with unstable slope.

 Maintain physical integrity of artificial slopes: